Have you wondered about why the latest push for stand-up desks is gaining in support and popularity?

-Initially you may just feel a stiffness or discomfort after sitting so you stand up and have a bit of a backward stretch find something else to do for a while that does not require sitting.
+Initially you may just feel a stiffness or discomfort after sitting, so you stand up and have a bit of a backward stretch, find something else to do for a while that does not require sitting.
 This seems to help for a short period.
-So you go back and sit again and there it is again that low back pain.
+Then you go back and sit and there it is again, that low back pain.
 You might go and have a massage and that feels so much better for a short while.
-So you continue like this until the sitting has now become so uncomfortable that you find your self getting up more frequently and now the stiffness is becoming real pain.
+So you continue like this until the sitting has now become so uncomfortable that you find yourself getting up more frequently and now the stiffness is becoming real pain.

 After several treatments the pain and discomfort seem to have gone.
 Until one day your out digging in the garden or your playing footy with the kids and Oh no there is pain in your back again.

 After a few more sessions with your chosen therapist you realise that your back is feeling better but it is still returning on a regular basis and now its starting to go into your buttock or maybe down into the top part of your leg.